Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Related Work

 The rest of the paper is organized as follows: In Section II, we review related works on JCCRA allocation in different MEC system models.
 In Section III, we discuss the system model for the considered mobile edge network and then, present problem formulation for JCCRA.
 Section IV discusses the proposed distributed cooperative multi-agent reinforcement learning-based solution approach for the JCCRA problem.
 Simulation results are presented in Section V, followed by some concluding remarks in Section VI.
 For convenience, we summarized the key notations to be used throughout the paper in Table I.

-\section{Related work}
+\section{Related Work}

-Recently, several centralized schemes of computation offloading and resource allocation have been proposed for different MEC system models to minimize latency [14-15], energy consumption [16-18], or to balance delay-energy tradeoff [19-20].
-Particularly, in [14] and [16], a joint computation offloading and resource allocation problem to minimize latency is studied in vehicular networks, and energy harvesting devices, respectively.
-Minimization of energy consumption with partial offloading in a single-user MEC system is investigated in [16], which was later extended to a multi-user MEC system by jointly optimizing computation and communication resources [17].
-Therein, to adjust the processor frequency, dynamic voltage scaling (DVS) technique was adopted.
-Similarly, energy-delay tradeoff is investigated in [19] for a binary offloading MEC system, in which the users decide to offload or not.
-Meanwhile, power-delay tradeoff for partial offloading MEC system based on Lyapunov optimization is studied in [20].
-We note that the above centralized schemes are based on conventional optimization methods that need to gather information originating at the mobile devices, such as application requirements, task size, energy level of battery, offloading requests, and channel conditions of the users [21].
-Therefore, their application to support computation-hungry time-sensitive services might be hindered due to communication and signaling overheads associated with collecting users’ information and sharing the resource allocation decisions back to the users within the tight delay constraint.
+Recently, several centralized computation offloading and resource allocation schemes have been proposed for different MEC system models, targeting latency minimization, energy consumption reduction, or delay-energy tradeoff balancing.
+For instance, [13], and [14] analyze a joint computation offloading and resource allocation problem to minimize latency in vehicular networks, and in energy harvesting devices, respectively.
+Minimization of energy consumption with partial offloading in a single-user MEC system is investigated in [15], which was later extended to a multi-user MEC system by jointly optimizing computation and communication resources [16].
+Therein, dynamic voltage scaling (DVS) technique was adopted to adjust the frequency of the processor.
+Additionally, [17] studies energy-efficient resource allocation in latency constrained three-node MEC system, while the cost of cooling edge serve is included for wirelessly powered devices [18].
+Meanwhile, energy-delay tradeoff is examined in [19] for a binary offloading MEC system, in which the users decide to offload or not.
+Similarly, power-delay tradeoff for partial offloading MEC system based on Lyapunov optimization is studied in [20].
+We note that the above centralized schemes are based on conventional optimization methods that are typically limited to quasi-static systems, e.g., deterministic task models and time-invariant channel conditions, or require accurate knowledge of network wide information [21], such as task size, application requirements, energy level of battery, and channel conditions of the users, which is difficult to obtain in practice under uncertain wireless network within the tight delay constraint.
+Therefore, their application to support time-critical and computation-intensive services might be hindered due to the associated communication and signaling overheads and additional time cost.
 Moreover, the centralized algorithms are not scalable in the sense that their computational complexity increases with system size.
-It is even more challenging from a cell-free massive MIMO point of view as we have to deal with a large number of access points (APs) in a joint manner, in contrast to the above cell-centric MEC models, where a user is connected to only a single AP in each cell.
+It is even more challenging from a cell-free massive MIMO point of view as we have to deal with large number of access points (APs) in a joint manner, in contrast to the above cell-centric MEC models, where a user is connected to only single AP in each cell.